lukman155/playfree/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Space Traveller's Hub <a name="about-project"></a>
+# 📖 PlayFree <a name="about-project"></a>

-> The website models a space website that fetches data from real live data from spaceX and displays it on the UI.
-Missions and Reserve Rockets can be joined and reserved respectively, and are displayed in My profile page.
+> The website models a game library website that fetches data from real live data from a catalogue of free to play games and displays it on the UI.
  It is an MVP version that allows users to:
-- Reserve rocket.
-- Join mission.
-- Update/view the reservations and mission in My profile page.
+- View List of games
+- Access link to download games

 ## 🛠 Built With <a name="built-with"></a>